sebgoa/cloudstack-books/en/book.markdown

 Wrappers
 ========

-In this paragraph we introduce several PRODUCT *wrappers*.
+In this paragraph we introduce several CloudStack *wrappers*.
 These tools are using client libraries presented in the previous chapter and add additional functionality that involve some high-level orchestration.
-For instance *knife-cloudstack* uses the power of [Chef](http://opscode.com), the configuration management system, to seamlessly bootstrap instances running in a PRODUCT cloud.
+For instance *knife-cloudstack* uses the power of [Chef](http://opscode.com), the configuration management system, to seamlessly bootstrap instances running in a CloudStack cloud.
 Apache [Whirr](http://whirr.apache.org) uses [jclouds](http://jclouds.incubator.apache.org) to boostrap [Hadoop](http://hadoop.apache.org) clusters in the cloud and pallet does the same thing but using the clojure language.

-Knife PRODUCT
+Knife CloudStack
 =============

 Install, Configure and Feel
 ---------------------------

 The Knife family of tools are drivers that automate the provisioning and configuration of machines in the Cloud.
-Knife-cloudstack is a PRODUCT plugin for knife.
+Knife-cloudstack is a CloudStack plugin for knife.
 Written in ruby it is used by the Chef community.
 To install Knife-CloudStack you can simply install the gem or get it from
 github: